-Each year since 2019 an underwriting team has been added.
+Since 2019 an underwriting team had been added each year.
 The Agriculture and Financial Lines teams, new to Faraday in 2020 and 2021 respectively, are building up portfolios of business.
 In 2022 an Energy team joined Faraday.
+Another line of business was given much consideration in 2023 but did not progress.